oracle/graal/docs/reference-manual/java-on-truffle/Demos.md

 To try it out, build the `espresso-jshell` binary using the provided script, which will:
 1. Build the Java sources to the bytecode
 2. Build the JAR file
-3. Build a native image
+3. Build a native executable

 The most important configuration line in the `native-image` command is `--language:java` which instructs to include the Java on Truffle implementation into the binary.
 After the build you can observe the resulting binary file (`file` and `ldd` are Linux commands)